Jimmy Governor: Education and work

-Schooling for the eight Governor children was irregular as the family moved from place to place contingent on their father finding work.
-The eldest, Jimmy, attended school at Denison Town and Wollar, and possibly also at Gulgong, Coonabarabran and Allynbrook (in the Paterson River district).
-A former pupil of the Wollar school recalled that Jimmy, Joe and Jackie Governor attended school there "and could read and write tolerably well".
-Jimmy Governor was described as a "smart, athletic and cheerful native" and his younger brother Joe as "rather sullen and morose".
+Schooling for the eight Governor children was irregular owing to the family's circumstances.
+Jimmy, the eldest, attended school at Denison Town and Wollar, and possibly also at Gulgong, Coonabarabran and Allynbrook (in the Paterson River district).
+A former pupil of the Wollar school recalled that Jimmy and his younger brothers Joe and Jackie "could read and write tolerably well".
+Jimmy was described as a "smart, athletic and cheerful native" and Joe as "rather sullen and morose".

-At Yass in 1883, when white parents objected to "aboriginal and half-caste" pupils attending the public school, the local school board decreed that the indigenous children were forbidden to attend.
-The Minister of Public Instruction, George Reid, upheld the decision of the school board after being requested to rule on the case by the teacher at the school.
+In 1883, when white parents in Yass objected to "aboriginal and half-caste" pupils attending the public school, the local school board decreed that the indigenous children were forbidden to attend.
+The Minister of Public Instruction, George Reid, upheld this decision after being requested to rule on the case by the teacher at the school.
 This precedent determined subsequent public education policy in New South Wales whereby local objections were sufficient to preclude Aboriginal children attending a specific school.

-In 1890, aged fifteen, Jimmy Governor was lopping trees on properties in the Dunedoo district.
+In 1890, at age 15, Jimmy was lopping trees on properties in the Dunedoo district.
 Later he and his brother Joe worked along the Allyn River and in the Singleton district, doing a variety of jobs including fencing, mustering stock and breaking horses.
-His father's example had given Jimmy Governor a strong sense of independence and a determination to work hard and survive in the white world.
-He had experienced life in Aboriginal reserves and reacted against the degrading conditions he witnessed, resolving to work for wages, not rations and handouts.
-At his trial in November 1900 Governor stated, "I was never a loafer like some blackfellows", before adding: "I always worked, and paid for what I got, and I reckon I am as good as a white man".
+His father's example had given Jimmy a strong work ethic and a sense of independence, and he resolved to work for wages instead of rations or handouts.
+At his trial Jimmy later stated, "I was never a loafer like some blackfellows", before adding: "I always worked, and paid for what I got, and I reckon I am as good as a white man".